-Dr. James Meza sees patients in Westland, MI.
-His medical specialties are family medicine and geriatrics (elderly care).
-Dr. Meza is professionally affiliated with Oakwood Hospital - Wayne.
-He attended medical school at the University of Michigan Medical School.
-For his professional training, Dr. Meza completed a residency program at a hospital affiliated with the University of Michigan.
-Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Meza takes.
+Dr. James Meza works as a family medicine physician and geriatrician.
+Dr. Meza is affiliated with Oakwood Hospital - Wayne.
+He obtained his medical school training at the University of Michigan Medical School and performed his residency at a hospital affiliated with the University of Michigan.
+Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Meza honors.

-Dr. Mohammad Kang's specialties are general internal medicine and geriatrics (elderly care).
-He practices in Detroit, MI and Livonia, MI.
-After attending International for medical school, he completed his residency training at Detroit Medical Center/Wayne State University.
-Dr. Kang honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and United Healthcare Plans.
+Dr. Mohammad Kang practices general internal medicine and geriatrics (elderly care) in Detroit, MI and Livonia, MI.
+Dr. Kang honors Blue Cross/Blue Shield, Coventry, and United Healthcare Plans, in addition to other insurance carriers.
+He is a graduate of International.
+He completed his residency training at Detroit Medical Center/Wayne State University.
 In addition to English, Dr. Kang (or staff) speaks Urdu.
-He is affiliated with Wayne State University Physician Group (WSUPG), St. Mary Mercy Livonia, and Sinai-Grace Hospital.
+Dr. Kang's hospital/clinic affiliations include Wayne State University Physician Group (WSUPG), St. Mary Mercy Livonia, and Sinai-Grace Hospital.

 Clinical interests: General Care, Bloodless Medicine/Transfusion-Free Surgery, Preventive Care

-Dr. Frank Winters works as a family medicine practitioner and geriatrician.
-Areas of expertise for Dr. Winters include holistic medicine, bloodless medicine/transfusion-free surgery, and electrocardiogram (EKG).
-He is affiliated with Garden City Hospital, St. Mary Mercy Livonia, and Botsford Hospital.
+Dr. Frank Winters is a physician who specializes in family medicine and geriatrics (elderly care).
+His average patient rating is 2.0 stars out of 5.
+His areas of expertise include holistic medicine, bloodless medicine/transfusion-free surgery, and electrocardiogram (EKG).
+Dr. Winters is professionally affiliated with Garden City Hospital, St. Mary Mercy Livonia, and Botsford Hospital.
+He is an in-network provider for several insurance carriers, including Cofinity, Blue Cross/Blue Shield, and Coventry.
 He studied medicine at Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
-He has a 2.0 out of 5 star average patient rating.
-He is in-network for Cofinity, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Electrocardiogram, Bone Density Test, Holistic ...
 (Read more)